haihala/whoops-all-grapplers/docs/1. Projects/Tasks/Input parser refinement/Input parser refinement.md

 All of them have something to do with which move starts when

 # Do now
+- `+` in an input description modifies the previous one, so that it must still be active for the next one to register

 # Nice to have
 In order of most to least important